unjs/c12/README.md

 }
 ```

-Loaded configuration would look like this:
+The loaded configuration would look like this:

 ```js
 {